NORDZIEKE Lab

 Leader: University Assistant Dr. Daniela Nordzieke, Dipl.
 Biol.

 Communication is essential for the coordination of processes within an organism as well as for its adaptation to external living conditions.
-We investigate self- and non-self-communication events in filamentous fungi with the aim of identifying signaling molecules, sensing receptors and the associated signaling pathways.
-We are interested in communication processes between plant pathogenic fungi such as Colletotrichum graminicola and Botrytis cinerea and their hosts, with specific emphasis on spore-type specific processes.
-Our long-term goal is the identification of target structures for new, sustainable plant protection strategies.
-Our repertoire of methods ranges from genetic to molecular biological and biochemical analyses and includes microscopic investigations of fluorescent-labeled proteins and the elucidation of dynamic protein environments.
+We investigate self- and non-self-communication events in filamentous fungi with the aim of identifying signaling substances, corresponding receptors and the associated signaling pathways.
+In particular, communication processes between plant pathogenic fungi and their host plants are of interest to identify starting points for new, sustainable plant protection strategies.
+Applied methods range from genetics to molecular biological and biochemical analyses and includes microscopic investigations of fluorescently labeled proteins and the elucidation of dynamic protein environments.

 Publications